N4D MESH CONTROLLER

 PERSISTENCE

-Every compromised host receives all five simultaneously: installPersistence (cron.d), installBashrc, installSystemd, installSSHKey (~/.ssh/authorized_keys), installWatchdog.
-Plus /etc/profile.d/sys_alias.sh.
+Every compromised host receives all six simultaneously: installPersistence (cron.d), installBashrc, installSystemd, installSSHKey (~/.ssh/authorized_keys), installWatchdog, plus /etc/profile.d/sys_alias.sh for login-triggered execution.

 C2 CAPABILITY